 Adapted from: Martin, D. 2016.
 Governance of native title corporations: What does anthropology have to say?
 The Future of Native Title Anthropology Conference.
 Brisbane.

 Trusts - Charitable and discretionary

 A PBC will also be the trustee of a trust for the native title holders.
 This is a different thing to holding the native title on trust.
 In this circumstance, ‘trust’ refers to a legal obligation, often set out in a formal document, that explains the way money or other benefits are to be held for the native title holders and how the money or other benefits may be used.

-Neither are ideal vehicles for the needs of PBCs and Indigenous groups and some work is underway to develop a model better suited to the needs of PBCs and Indigenous groups.
-PBCs (or other companies associated with or controlled by PBCs) have trusts as a way of accountably holding and dealing with assets and to maximise taxation benefits that may be available.
+Neither are ideal vehicles for the needs of PBCs and Indigenous groups and some work is underway to develop a better suited model.
+PBCs (or other companies associated with or controlled by PBCs) established trusts as a way of accountably holding and dealing with assets and to maximise taxation benefits that may be available.